ivanbruel/todoapp/README.md

     [pullToRefresh addTarget:self action:@selector(tasksFromServer) forControlEvents:UIControlEventValueChanged];
 ```

-Since we want to be able to add tasks later on, let's also refresh the data everytime we the **TodoViewController** is shown, by adding the following code to the **viewWillAppear:** method
+Since we want to be able to add tasks later on, let's also refresh the data everytime the **TodoViewController** is shown, by adding the following code to the **viewWillAppear:** method

 ```
 	// Load the tasks from the server every time the controller is shown